Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Related works

-Feature selection algorithms can be divided into 2 distinct categories~\cite{john_irrelevant_1994, dy_unsupervised_2007}: filter methods and wrapper methods.
+Feature selection algorithms can be divided into 2 distinct categories~\citep{john_irrelevant_1994, dy_unsupervised_2007}: filter methods and wrapper methods.
 Filter methods apply in an independent step feature selection using a relevance criterion to eliminate irrelevant features before performing clustering.
-This can be done for example using information theory~\cite{cover_elements_1999} with the SVD-Entropy~\cite{varshavsky_novel_2006} or spectral analysis~\cite{von_luxburg_tutorial_2007, he_laplacian_2005, zhao_spectral_2007}.
-Those methods are thus easily scalable and quick despite bearing the challenge of defining unsupervised feature interestingness~\cite{dy_unsupervised_2007}.
-Wrapper methods encompass the selection process within the model and exploit their clustering results to guide the feature selection~\cite{solorio-fernandez_review_2020}.
-Other related works sometimes refer to a third category named hybrid model~\cite{alelyani_feature_2018} or embedded models~\cite{blum_selection_1997} as compromises between the two first categories.
+This can be done, for example, using information theory~\citep{cover_elements_1999} with the SVD-Entropy~\citep{varshavsky_novel_2006} or spectral analysis~\citep{von_luxburg_tutorial_2007, he_laplacian_2005, zhao_spectral_2007}.
+Those methods are thus easily scalable and quick despite the challenge of defining unsupervised feature relevance~\citep{dy_unsupervised_2007}.
+Wrapper methods encompass the selection process within the model and exploit their clustering results to guide the feature selection~\citep{solorio-fernandez_review_2020}.
+Other related works sometimes refer to a third category named hybrid model~\citep{alelyani_feature_2018} or embedded models~\citep{blum_selection_1997} as a compromise between the first two categories.

-While the definition of the relevance of a variable is more straightforward for supervised learning, its definition in unsupervised learning clearly impacts the choice of selection criterion for filter methods or distribution design in model-based methods~\cite{fop_variable_2018}.
-Often, the terms relevant variables, irrelevant variables~\cite{tadesse_bayesian_2005} for the notion of conveying information are used.
-Others may consider as well redundant variables as those that bring already available information~\cite{maugis_variable_2009}.
-A key difference in models would then be to consider whether the informative variables are independent given the cluster assignment (local independence) or dependent (global independence from the uninformative variables), yet the latter hardly accounts for redundant variables~\cite{fop_variable_2018}.
+Although the definition of relevance of a variable is more straightforward for supervised learning, its definition in unsupervised learning clearly impacts the choice of selection criterion for filter methods or distribution design in model-based methods~\citep{fop_variable_2018}.
+Often, the terms relevant variables, irrelevant variables~\citep{tadesse_bayesian_2005} for the notion of conveying information are used.
+Others may consider redundant variables as those that bring information already available~\citep{maugis_variable_2009}.
+Another key difference in models would be to consider whether the informative variables are independent given the cluster membership (local independence) or dependent (global independence from the non-informative variables), although the latter hardly accounts for redundant variables~\citep{fop_variable_2018}.